 Walking in the Salmon River Estuary on Vancouver Island, l noticed a more than average amount of Phaeolus Schweinitzii Mushrooms, they are also called dyers polypore because they make excellent dyes.
 These are your classic butt rot fungus, they attack trees through their roots.
-This fungus causes the roots, butt and about the first 3 to 6 meters of the heart wood to decay.
-This weakens the root system severely and quite often will cause the tree to blow over during the winter storms.
+This fungus causes the roots, butt, and about the first 3 to 6 meters of the heartwood to decay.
+This weakens the root system severely and quite will often cause the tree to blow over during the winter storms.
 Trees that stay standing are downgraded to less valuable lumber when logged.

-Phaeolus schweinitzii mushroom will mostly attack conifers, and is usually found scattered near the base of the tree.
-It has a velvety, brown to olive cap when young, along with a yellowish orange pore surface that bruise’s brown.
-The pores are angular and fairly large, and the fairly thin, flexible flesh is brown to reddish brown.
-With age the mushroom becomes all brown with green hue to the pore surface.
+Phaeolus schweinitzii mushroom will mostly attack conifers and is usually found scattered near the base of the tree.
+It has a velvety, brown to olive cap when young, along with a yellowish-orange pore surface that bruise’s brown.
+The pores are angular and fairly large, and the fairly thin, flexible flesh is brown to reddish-brown.
+With age, the mushroom becomes all brown with a green hue to the pore surface.
 Older Phaeolus schweinitzii like the ones in the photos are no longer velvety and lack any of the colors they have when young.

-This fungi is used to make dyes, depending on the mordant used, you can create dyes of green, yellow, gold or brown.
+This fungus is used to make dyes, depending on the mordant used, you can create dyes of green, yellow, gold, or brown.
 These dyes are very vibrant and long-lasting.
 A mordant is a mineral such as Alum, Iron, copper, etc. A fixative such as salt or tannins should also be used.